 Kayla: Yes!
 Give them agency, a personality, an actual role in the story.

-Corinne: In addition, there’s a difference between saying “they have this power because,” and creative use of an ability, like Toph using her earthbending as an assistive tool.
+Corinne: In addition, there’s a difference between saying “they have this power because they’re disabled,” and creative use of an ability, like Toph using her earthbending as an assistive tool.

 If your character or those around them perceive negative effects of magic as a real-life disability, do what you can to make clear to the reader that it’s not the case.
 Drop hints, try not to lead on disabled readers about potential rep.